simonaristovska0/design-and-software-architecture/README.md

 The goal of this project is to scrape financial data from a public financial website and store the data in CSV format for further analysis.

-### Main Approach - code.py this is the
+### Main Approach

 Our main approach for data extraction is web scraping using `BeautifulSoup` and `requests`.
 This method provides greater flexibility and improved performance compared to our initial strategy.

-### Initial Approach -

-Initially, we attempted to extract data by downloading XLS files for each company.
-However, this approach proved to be slow and inefficient, especially when dealing with a large volume of data.
-Transitioning to web scraping significantly enhanced performance and streamlined the data extraction process.

 ### Data Folder Access
 Due to GitHub's restriction on publishing repositories with more than 100 files, we could not include the `Data` folder containing the CSV files directly in this repository.
 Instead, a link to access the `Data` folder is provided below:

 [https://drive.google.com/drive/folders/1wbqD0brOd2zOeGI20cH6EgqELYIge7Fz](#)
 *Note: This link is necessary as part of the homework task requirements.*

+### Initial Approach

+Initially, we attempted to extract data by downloading XLS files for each company.
+However, this approach proved to be slow and inefficient, especially when dealing with a large volume of data.
+Transitioning to web scraping significantly enhanced performance and streamlined the data extraction process.

 ## Features